 An official tournament logo and winners’ trophies were designed to incorporate an American bald eagle, reminiscent of our national bird and the eagle pair who have made their home in the massive treetop nest on the 4th teebox of our Nicklaus Signature course.
 The “Eagle Trophy” represents the strength, pride, and tradition we are building into this tournament.

-In twelve years of operation, The Club at Carlton Woods has established itself as a preeminent championship venue and has enjoyed hosting USGA events from qualifiers to a national championship.
-The Club has hosted USGA Open and Mid-Amateur Qualifying, the 2004 Texas State Amateur, the 2007 USGA State Team Championship, the 2008-2016 AJGA Boys Championship, the 2010 U.S. Open Sectional Qualifier, the 2011 Texas State Mid-Amateur, the 2013 Southern Amateur, and the 2014 U.S. Junior Amateur Championship.
-In 2016 the Club will proudly host the Texas Senior Amateur.
+The Club at Carlton Woods has quickly established itself as a preeminent championship venue and has enjoyed hosting USGA events from qualifiers to a national championship.
+The Club has hosted USGA Open and Mid-Amateur Qualifying, the 2004 Texas State Amateur, the 2007 USGA State Team Championship, the 2008-present AJGA Boys Championship, the 2010 U.S. Open Sectional Qualifier, the 2011 Texas State Mid-Amateur, the 2013 Southern Amateur, and the 2014 U.S. Junior Amateur Championship.
 Both the Nicklaus and Fazio courses have garnered a long list of state and national awards, and we hope players will enjoy the challenge and charm of our events.